brestok-1/gpt-bstu-script/README.md

 ![python-docx](https://img.shields.io/badge/-python--docx-1C1C1C?&style=for-the-badge)
 ![Re](https://img.shields.io/badge/-re-1C1C1C?&style=for-the-badge)

-I wrote a python bot using aiogram.
-I used two databases: Postgresql for storing user data, books and bookmarks, and Redis for caching data and optimizing work.
-The bot takes data about books via API from a [third-party service](https://github.com/brestok-1/drf-tg-data) and stores them in the database.
-With the help of the Aiocron library, the database is updated every hour.
-I also connected an alembic to initialize the database and create migrations
+In this project, I wrote several functions that divide text into blocks.
+The condition was that each block ended with a sentence-ending symbol (?, !, ., ..., and others).
+I split the text into words using regular expressions and found the last word for each block.
+Understanding that the text was large, I also obtained the previous and next words to ensure that I was cutting the text in the right place.
+And then, finding the index of occurrence, cut the text, getting the necessary block.
+Next, I created a request for ChatGPT, sent it to the Open AI server, used a model for text analysis (text-davinci-003), and saved the resulting responses to a file.

 ## Project setup